-- "at a distance": the service is provided without the parties being simultaneously present; - "by electronic means": a service is sent initially and received at its destination by means of electronic equipment for the processing (including digital compression) and storage of data, and entirely transmitted, conveyed and received by wire, by radio, by optical means or by other electromagnetic means; - "at the individual request of a recipient of services": a service provided through the transmission of data on individual request.
+- "at a distance" means that the service is provided without the parties being simultaneously present; - "by electronic means" means that a service is sent initially and received at its destination by means of electronic equipment for the processing (including digital compression) and storage of data, and entirely transmitted, conveyed and received by wire, by radio, by optical means or by other electromagnetic means; - "at the individual request of a recipient of services" means a service provided through the transmission of data on individual request. - (b) "service provider": any natural or legal person providing an Information Society service; - (c) "established service provider": a service provider who effectively pursues an economic activity using a fixed establishment for an indeterminate duration.
+The presence and use of the technical means and technologies required to provide the service do not constitute an establishment of the provider; - (d) "recipient of the service": any natural or legal person who, for professional ends or otherwise, uses an Information Society service, in particular for the purposes of seeking information or making it accessible; - (e) "commercial communications": any form of communication designed to promote, directly or indirectly, the goods, services or image of a company, organisation or person pursuing a commercial, industrial or craft activity or exercising a liberal profession.
+The following do not as such constitute commercial communications: - information allowing direct access to the activity of the company, organisation or person, in particular a domain name or an electronic-mail address, - communications relating to the goods, services or image of the company, organisation or person compiled in an independent manner, in particular without financial consideration. - (f) "coordinated field": the requirements applicable to Information Society service providers and Information Society services.

-(b) "service provider"

-shall mean any natural or legal person providing an information society service;

-(c) "established service provider" shall mean a service provider who effectively pursues an economic activity using a fixed establishment for an indeterminate duration.
-The presence and use of the technical means and technologies required to provide the service do not constitute an establishment of the provider;

-(d) "recipient of the service"

-shall mean any natural or legal person who, for professional ends or otherwise, uses an information society service, in particular for the purposes of seeking information or making it accessible;

-(e) "commercial communications"

-shall mean any form of communication designed to promote, directly or indirectly, goods, services or the image of a company, organisation or person pursuing a commercial, industrial or craft activity or exercising a liberal profession.
-The following do not as such constitute commercial communications:

-- information allowing direct access to the activity of the company, organisation or person, in particular a domain name or an electronic-mail address, - communications relating to goods, services or the image of the company, organisation or person compiled in an independent manner, in particular without financial consideration;

-(f) "coordinated field"

-shall mean the requirements applicable to information society service providers and information society services.

-Article 3: Internal Market
+Internal market

-- 1. Each Member State shall ensure that the information society services provided by a service provider established on its territory comply with the national provisions applicable in the Member State in question which fall within this Directive's co-ordinated field. - 2.
-Member States may not, for reasons falling within this Directive's co-ordinated field, restrict the freedom to provide information society services from another Member State. - 3.
-The obligation in paragraph 1 covers the provisions set out in section 3 of this directive only to the extent that the law in that Member State is applicable according to its rules of international private law.
+- 1. Each Member State shall ensure that the Information Society services provided by a service provider established on its territory comply with the national provisions applicable in the Member State in question which fall within this Directive's coordinated field. - 2.
+Member States may not, for reasons falling within this Directive's coordinated field, restrict the freedom to provide Information Society services from another Member State. - 3.
+Paragraph 1 shall cover the provisions set out in Articles 9, 10 and 11 only in so far as the law of the Member State applies by virtue of its rules of international private law.